 With near-drowning or drowning, always look for associated problems such as airway obstruction, cardiac arrest, heart attack, hypothermia, or substance abuse.
 Also be alert to associated injuries especially to the head and neck.
-DO NOT attempt a rescue in which you must enter deep water or swim unless trained to do so.
+Do not attempt a rescue in which you must enter deep water or swim unless trained to do so.

-- A. Remove patient from water as rapidly as possible while protecting C-spine. - B. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation. - C. If cold water drowning (less than 70° F at recovery depth), refer to Cold Exposure Protocol 6503. - D. Expedite transport and notify Medical Command.
-Request ALS backup.
+- A. Remove patient from water as rapidly as possible while protecting C-spine. - B. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation. - C. If cold water drowning (< 70° F at recovery depth), refer to Cold Exposure Protocol 4503. - D. Expedite transport and notify Medical Command.